Bill W – Publisher Emeritus

 Michael Strangeways writes, edits and does about a million other jobs for Seattle Gay Scene.
 A semi-proud Midwesterner by birth, with the waist line to prove it, he’s lived in Seattle since 2000.
 In his spare time, he gets slightly obsessive about his love for old movies, the novels of Angela Thirkell, “otters”, RuPaul’s Drag Race, vodka, chocolate, “I,Claudius”, Lizzie Borden, Natural disasters, show tunes, Weimar era Germany, flea markets, pop surrealistic art, the sex lives of Hollywood actors both living and dead, the films of Joe Gage, kitties, chicken fried steak and David Bowie.
 But, not necessarily in that order.

 Les Sterling – Creative Director

 Les Sterling is an photographer and experimental filmmaker who lives in Seattle, who leads the creative charge for Seattle Gay Scene, including producing of SGS-TV and the SGS Podcast.
-Les is also co-host of Mama Tits’ new podcast MAMA’S MILK.
 When he’s not behind a camera or working on SGS, he’s indulging obsessions with Doctor Who, interesting documentaries and experimental queer film.
 Les has an almost religious preoccupation with design and proper spelling – typos are his Kryptonite.
-His own personal hell would involve waiting in a long line while reading a poorly spelled newspaper written exclusively in Comic Sans.
+His own personal hell would involve waiting in a long line while reading a poorly edited newspaper written exclusively in Comic Sans.
 Find more about Les on the interwebs at www.LesSterling.com.